-Freezing brie is possible, but it is not always advisable because the thawing process can change the texture drastically.
+If you’re one of people wondering “can you freeze brie cheese?”, you’re in the right place to learn the answer.
+While freezing brie is possible, it no always a good idea.
+That’s because the thawing process can change the texture drastically.
 Want to learn more about when freezing brie cheese makes sense and how to do it?
 Read on!

 How Freezing Affects Brie Cheese

 Brie will freeze if you place it in the freezer.
 It will last, too, because anything that gets frozen properly will remain safe to eat.
 The quality of the frozen food, though, is quite another matter.
-Brie is a soft cheese, a particular subtype of cheese that is more watery than hard and semisoft cheeses — that’s why it’s so easy to spread brie on a cracker.
-But that higher water content means that freezing and thawing processes are going to change the smooth texture of the brie into something lumpier and more grainy.
+Brie is a soft cheese, a particular subtype of cheese that is more watery than hard and semisoft cheeses.
+That’s why it’s so easy to spread brie on a cracker.
+That high water content affects freezing and thawing processes.
+They are going to change the smooth texture of the brie into something lumpier and more grainy.

-When you freeze food, the water content of the food turns to ice, which expands a bit.
-A tiny piece of ice isn’t going to expand that much, but if you have many tiny pieces of ice, the non-ice portions of the food are going to get pushed, pulled, and mashed by the expanding pieces of ice.
+When you freeze food, the water content of the food turns to ice, which expands.
+A tiny piece of ice isn’t going to expand that much, but if you have many tiny pieces of ice things change.
+The non-ice portions of the food are going to get pushed, pulled, and mashed by the expanding pieces of ice.
 Then, when you thaw the food, the ice melts, leaving tiny holes and taking away the moisture that made the food so appealing when it was still fresh.

 Image used under Creative Commons from Larry Hoffman